Use an official Python 3.6 image as a parent image FROM python:3.6.4-slim-stretch # Install python libraries RUN pip install pandas RUN pip install tornado==5.0.2 # Add vflow user and vflow group to prevent error # container has runAsNonRoot and image will run as root RUN groupadd -g 1972 vflow && u

 The example below should be straight forward for you to modify for many python use cases.
 There’s only really a couple of steps, create a docker (if you need additional Python libraries), configure the Python operator, code, plus input and outputs.

 Building a docker

-There is a great existing blog that contains how to create a simple docker, so I won’t repeat that here.
+There is a great existing blog that describes how to create a simple docker, so I won’t repeat that here.
 Below you can see my docker definition.

-I found acquiring the data into Python as a blob to be the easiest, as I had character encoding issues, using the blob data type avoid this issue.
-The HTTP Client already provides a blob output, which we will connect to.
+I found acquiring the data into Python as a blob to be the easiest, as I had experienced character encoding issues, using the blob data type avoided this issue.
+The HTTP Client provides a blob output, which we will connect to.

 We want the output of the python operator to be a message so that we can stop the pipeline running as before.